 If you begin to experience any of these symptoms, please contact a lymphedema therapist.

-In particular for cancer patients, lymphedema can take time to appear and may not be visible many months after the cancer treatments are complete.
+In particular for cancer patients, this can take time to appear and may not be visible many months after the cancer treatments are complete.
 Early detection and implemented therapy can minimize lymphatic fluid building up and affecting your health.

 How Complete Decongestive Therapy (CDT) Helps Lymphedema

-Lymphedema does not yet have a cure; however, noninvasive therapy has shown to be most effective in combating the disease.
+Once advanced, this condition does not yet have a cure; however, noninvasive therapy has shown to be most effective in combating the disease.

 Complete Decongestive Therapy (CDT) is the leading method for decreasing the symptoms of lymphedema.
 When the lymph nodes are damaged, the lymphatic fluid becomes more protein-rich, making it harder for it to flow through the tissues.
 CDT involves techniques that will help the lymphatic fluid continue through the system.

 CDT involves two phases: decongestion and maintenance.
-During the decongestion phase, your lymphedema therapist will focus on manual lymph drainage, which is an advanced massage technique that targets tight spots and drains the fluid from those areas.
+During the decongestion phase, your therapist will focus on manual lymph drainage, which is an advanced massage technique that targets tight spots and drains the fluid from those areas.

 Meet with a Lymphedema Therapist